adam-oasis/www-project-non-human-identities-top-10/2025/docs/9-nhi-reuse.md

 * [Google Cloud: Best Practices for Managing Service Accounts](https://cloud.google.com/iam/docs/best-practices-service-accounts)
 * [Chronicle cross-customer bucket access](https://cloud.google.com/support/bulletins#gcp-2023-028)

-### Risk Scoring

-* Threat agents/Attack vectors
-    * Exploitability \- **Hard**.
-Successfully exploiting a Re-used NHI requires the threat agent to first gain access to the environment.
-Therefore, NHI Reuse is dependent on a separate initial access vector.
-* Security Weakness
-    * Prevalence \- **Widespread**.
-NHIs are very commonly reused because tailor fitting NHI for each workload is difficult.
-Common cases include the use of a single AWS IAM Role for multiple workloads or the use of a single API key for multiple workloads.
-    * Detectability \- **Hard**.
-Detecting NHI reuse is difficult given the high variability of workloads that can be using the NHI.
-* Impacts
-    * Technical \- **Low**.
-NHI Reuse impact depends on the privilege of the associated NHI.
-If least-privilege is adopted, this impact is Low.
-    * Business \- **Specific**.

 ### Data Points

 - **Cloud Vulnerability Database \-** Chronicle cross-customer bucket access